• Skip to main content

 1. It’s salty, sweet, caramel-y, chocolatey, crunchy everything else.
 You can’t stop munching it.

-2. It’s very easy to make Christmas crack recipe.
+2. Very easy-to-make Christmas crack recipe.
 The dish comes together in minutes.

-4. A great option for your last minute Christmas treat.
+4. A great addition for your last-minute Christmas treat.

-5. Fun cooking project for the entire family, especially kids would love to be involved.
+5. Fun cooking project for the entire family, especially kids who would love to be involved.

-6. Very customizable.
-The topping can be almost everything that you can imagine.
-Use chopped nuts (any nut or a combination of nuts), holiday sprinkles (to brighten holiday mood), M&M’s, popcorn, crushed OREO, Chocolate chips, chocolate drizzle on top…anything you want.
+6. Customizable.
+The topping can be almost anything that you can imagine.
+Chopped nuts (any nut or a combination of nuts), holiday sprinkles (to brighten holiday mood), M&M’s, popcorn, crushed OREO, Chocolate chips, chocolate drizzle on top…anything you want.

 7. These toffee barks are super addictive!
-I bet you can’t stop munching.
+I bet you can’t stop eating.

 8. Make and share with family and friends for Christmas.
-This one surely is a crowd pleaser!
+Sure hit with the crowd!

-9. These are great make ahead treats.
-It keeps good at room temperature for few days when stored in air tight containers.
+9. Great make-ahead treats.
+It keeps good at room temperature for a few days when stored in air-tight containers.
 You can refrigerate it as well, as they taste great when chilled.
-They can also be stored longer by freezing it for upto 3 months.
+They can also be stored longer by freezing them for up to 3 months.

-10. Definitely make several batches as this one flies fast.
+10. Make BIG batches as this one flies fast.

 Here’s what you will need: